International Football Alliance: Teams

 The IFA had announced 6 founding member cities, 4 of which were derived from the now-defunct Fútbol Americano de México league (with the Pioneros relocating to Dallas), one "El Paso team" and additional unspecified US-based team.
-Commissioner Juan Manuel Bladé Cavazos stated the IFA would like to had a team in Mexico City upon procurement of a suitable ownership group.
+Commissioner Juan Manuel Bladé Cavazos stated the IFA would like to have a team in Mexico City upon procurement of a suitable ownership group.
 Cavazos further stated the plan was to have 10 teams by 2025, split between the 2 countries, while California and Florida are states with prospective member cities.

 The number and location of teams changed multiple times, which the IFA attributed to problems with finding "viable ownership;"

 In January 2025, the IFA announced the six teams to be playing the 2025 season: Alabama, Baltimore, Dallas, San Antonio, Tampa and Chihuahua, with future teams (including an Arkansas team announced in February) not beginning play until 2026.
 In reality only four teams (Astros, Ironmen, Tornadoes and Rebelión) were included in the final 2025 schedule released by the league.